chance-alvarado/SIRQIs-IBM/README.md

 # SIRQIs Individual-based Model of Disease

-### An individual-based model for the spread of COVID-19 in a closed and fully-mixed population where surveillance testing, quarantine, and isolation are the primary sources of mitigation.
+### An model for the spread of COVID-19 in a closed, fully-mixed population where surveillance testing, quarantine, and isolation are the primary sources of mitigation.

-##### Written by Chance Alvarado under guidance of
+##### Written by Chance Alvarado: [LinkedIn](https://www.linkedin.com/in/chance-alvarado/), [GitHub](https://github.com/chance-alvarado)

 ##### Explore the full repository [here](https://github.com/chance-alvarado/SIRQIs-IBM).
 ![Case Map](/resources/media/header.jpg)